Ivy-Apps/compose-hammer/README.md

 - **A copy-paste ready implementation code** including imports for the Material3 Jetpack Compose components.
 - **A quick action (⌥ Option/Alt + ⤶ Enter)** that auto-magically
-generates and inserts the code for you with all imports necessarily.
+generates and inserts the code for you with all the imports necessary.
 - **Full customization code** for the M3 components, so you can more easily make them match your design requirements.
 - **Relevant links** to the [M3 Spec](https://m3.material.io/components/buttons/specs) _(anatomy)_,